codyorr4-roblox/SlimContainer/README.md

    Slot2 = {Name = Shield, Price = 200}
 }

--- Handle the remote event and make the server do something based on what container button ID was sent. remoteEvent.OnServerEvent:Connect(function(player,id)
+-- Handle the remote event and make the server do something based on what button ID was sent. remoteEvent.OnServerEvent:Connect(function(player,id)
     -- try to prevent players from sending other data types. (basic example) if(not id or type(id) ~= "number") then return end